NVKF-nl/Kennisplatform-AI/README.md

 In short, this means that anyone, even a commercial entity may re-use the content of this page as long as it will cite our paper and the source.

-## Contributors

-At the moment Maspero M is the owner administrator of the project, and it has been made as an example for an official github page.

-The following added content: ...

 ## Make the table sortable

 If you wish to extend the interaction with the tables, you can sort the columns in your favourite browser, as described [here](https://github.com/Mottie/GitHub-userscripts/wiki/GitHub-sort-content).
 We have tested on Chrome the following combination:
 * install [Tampermonkey](https://chrome.google.com/webstore/detail/tampermonkey/dhdgffkkebhmkfjojejmpbldmpobfkfo/related);
 * install [Github Sort Content](https://greasyfork.org/en/scripts/21373-github-sort-content);

-## If you see any typos/mistakes

-Ok, we did our best, but you got us!
-That can happen, but you can contribute to the accuracy of the information in this page by proposing a commit, after having forked this repository.
-Matteo will keep monitored the repository and update it every two months.
-If you wish to see some changes, just reach out; we are more than happy to hear your comments/suggestions.

 ## Events